codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 With Codefresh, you can easily set your unit tests to run on every build.
 There are several ways to run unit tests within a Codefresh pipeline.

->For the purposes of this guide "unit tests" are the tests that use only the source code of the application and nothing else.
+>For the purposes of this guide, "unit tests" are the tests that use only the source code of the application and nothing else.
 If you are interested in running tests with external services (such as databases) then see the page about [integration tests]({{site.baseurl}}/docs/testing/integration-tests/).

 Different companies have different types of unit tests and in several cases the type of programming language also affects when/what tests are run.
 Codefresh supports all test frameworks (including mocking frameworks) for all popular programming languages.

 ## Running Unit tests as part of a Docker build

-A handy way to quickly test a Docker images is by placing one or more smoke tests in the Dockerfile itself.
-The unit test then execute when the image is built, and if they fail the image is not even created.
+A handy way to quickly test a Docker image, is by placing one or more smoke tests in the Dockerfile itself.
+The unit tests then execute when the image is built, and if they fail the image is not even created.
 Here is an example:

  `Dockerfile`
 {% highlight docker %}